philterd/phileas/docs/docs/filter_policies/filters/common_filters/email-addresses.md

 ### Filter Strategies

 The filter may have zero or more filter strategies.
 When no filter strategy is given the default strategy of `REDACT` is used.
-When multiple filter strategies are given the filter strategies will be applied in order as they are listed.
+When multiple filter strategies are given, the filter strategies will be applied in order as they are listed.
 See [Filter Strategies](#filter-strategies) for details.

 | Strategy              | Description                                              |